Drug Transportation in San Diego

 - Three, four, or five years in the California State prison and a maximum $20,000 fine.

-Aggravating Factors for Drug Transportation
+Aggravating Factors for Drug Transportation in San Diego

 - If someone in San Diego is convicted of transporting a controlled substance for sale, and the person moved the drugs across more than two county lines, the person faces a three, six, or nine-year prison term and a maximum $20,000 fine.
 A conviction under this section could also lead to deportation if the person is a legal immigrant or legal alien.